 Lunch time behaviour

 At Arboretum Primary school we recognise the significant impact poor behaviour can have on the pupil.
 It impacts self-esteem and the time taken to diffuse after an incident of poor behaviour can incur lost learning.
 Teachers in discussion with SLT will identify pupils who have a ‘toxic’ relationship and these pupils will be separated during ‘unstructured’ periods of the day eg: break and lunch times.
 During break times, pupils will be removed from situations where conflict could occur.
 Strategies which can be employed are; pupils supporting in EYFS classrooms during break times, segregated play areas away from the main playground, adult support during lunch times, games club and with agreement with parents, a period of home dinners to provide a re-setting opportunity.

 Behaviour at playtimes:

 At playtimes, the staff on duty should deal with issues.
 Teachers should refer to the school rules – ‘Ready, Respectful, And Safe’ that are displayed around the playground.
 The process within the classroom should be followed – 2 minute reflection time if needed and restorative conversations.
-If the actions of the child needs additional reflection, they should be sent to the reflection room at lunch time.
-An email should be sent to the SLT team and phase leaders detailing the incident.
-Examples would be fighting, bullying, cruel verbal comments.
+If the actions of the child needs additional reflection, they should be referred to the Behaviour lead/member of SLT.
+However, the majority of behaviour incidents should be dealt with by the teaching staff on duty.

 Depending on the age of the children these incidents will be dealt with at the discretion of the school staff.
 All serious behaviour matters must be referred immediately to the Head Teacher or SLT